Student Organizations Skip to honoraries

 men pursuing any career related to the agriculture, food or fiber industries.

-mission is to provide a professional forum for fisheries students and faculty members
+Their mission is to provide a professional forum for fisheries students and faculty

-interested in fisheries pursuits.
-Prior to recognition by the parent chapter of
+members interested in fisheries pursuits.
+Prior to recognition by the parent

-the American Fisheries Society (AFS), fisheries students were involved in the WVU
+chapter of the American Fisheries Society (AFS), fisheries students were involved

-Wildlife and Fisheries Club.
-The fisheries students became interested in different
+in the WVU Wildlife and Fisheries Club.
+The fisheries students became interested

-goals and pursuits than the wildlife group, which provided the impetus to form
+in different goals and pursuits than the wildlife group, which provided the impetus

-and home.
-To keep up with the unique needs of its members, ASID has created the
+workplace and home.
+To keep up with the unique needs of its members, ASID has

-Design Specialty Network (DSN) program.
-Eight defined areas of interior design
+created the Design Specialty Network (DSN) program.
+Eight defined areas of interior

-are featured on Network ASID, an on-line program featuring specialized information,
+design are featured on Network ASID, an on-line program featuring specialized

-news bullets, membership information, reports, publications, product options/availability
+information, news bullets, membership information, reports, publications, product

 FFA makes a positive difference in the lives of students by developing their potential